 Please email our admissions team for further information.

 Check your UCAS tariff points

 If you are unsure whether your predicted grades will carry enough points to study the course, we can help.
 Whether you’re taking A levels or BTECs, Access courses or anything else the tariff calculator will let you know whether you currently have the grades and advise on what to do next.

 See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.

-- Primary and secondary teaching (upon completion of teacher training)
+- Lecturing and teaching (after completing teacher training)